The Ultimate Guide to Orthodontics and How to Confidently Select an Orthodontist

 Some problems are best corrected at an early age.
 Correction at the appropriate time will save you time, finances, and help prevent problems that become more difficult and costly to fix as time goes by.

-In the past, an orthodontist has recommended braces for young children with the primary goal of preventing the removal of permanent teeth.
+In the past, an orthodontist would recommend braces for young children with the primary goal of preventing the removal of permanent teeth.
 With advances in orthodontics and technology we started asking ourselves does early treatment always help or is there no difference if orthodontics is postponed until 11 to 13 years of age?
 Well, there are two different views some orthodontists believe strongly.
 There are those that believe in children having early treatment while others believe that treatments should be postponed until 11-13 years of age.
 Who is right?
 Good question.
 The answer will have to depend on what condition your child presents with.
 When it comes to correction of class 2 malocclusion and severe overjet, 2 studies from the USA (Florida and North Carolina) and one study from Great Britain found that early treatment had no benefits compared to treatment that began in adolescence.
 On the other hand, if the child has narrow top jaw or deficient top jaw when compared to the bottom jaw, the best time for treatment would be at an early age because the bones are softer and more moldable leading to more predictable results.
 Your orthodontist can guide you in determining the appropriate time for correction of those conditions.
 Another scenario is if your child is teased or bullied at school because of crooked/uneven teeth.
 This is a decision you need to make if your child can benefit from early treatment and straight teeth.
 The orthodontist will be there to point out trouble spots but ultimately it is your decision, your child’s future, and your finances.

 What is orthodontics?